 It might be the most core and central question to someone considering the degree.
 So each year as part of our ranking of online MBA programs, we ask recent graduates eight questions about their career results from the program and their satisfaction with the career services and resources offered to them through the online MBA program.

 The answers to these questions are revealing.
-At only 16 of 52 programs, for example, did 50% or more of the graduates gain promotions as a direct result of studying for their MBA online.
-Three business schools really delivered on this front: Graduates of the online offerings at Carnegie Mellon, Santa Clara University and Rice University recorded the highest likelihood of promotion: In excess of 70%, with Carnegie Mellon at the 76% level, well above the 40% median for the programs.
+At only 12 of 50 ranked programs, for example, did 50% or more of the graduates gain promotions as a direct result of studying for their MBA online.
+Three business schools really delivered on this front: Graduates of the online offerings at the University of Texas at Dallas, the University of Maryland, and Santa Clara University recorded the highest likelihood of promotion: In excess of 70%, with UT-Dallas at the 91% level, well above the 41% average for the programs.

-Salary increases were more prevalent, with half or more of the graduates from 33 programs reporting that they received a salary bump as a result of their online MBA degrees.
-MBAs from Rice, the University of North Texas and Carnegie Mellon led this category with eight of every ten graduates from Rice and North Texas having received raises.
-The median was 55%.
+Salary increases were more prevalent, with half or more of the graduates from 34 programs reporting that they received a salary bump as a result of their online MBA degrees.
+Some 100% of online MBAs from the University of Michigan-Dearborn reported earning a salary raise.
+The University of Maryland and UT-Dallas followed, each with 91%.
+The average was 59% for all participating schools.

 GRADUATES OF ONLINE MBA PROGRAMS REPORT ACHIEVING THEIR PRIMARY CAREER GOALS

-Graduates at Worcester Polytechnic Institute reported the highest rating of achieving their primary career-related reason for obtaining an online MBA degree.
-On a ten-point scale, with ten reflecting the highest possible score, they gave Worcestera 9.83%.
-Following WPI was Auburn University, the University of Tennessee-Chattanooga, North Carolina State University, and the University of Southern California.
+Graduates at Wisconsin’s Consortium MBA reported the highest rating for achieving their primary career-related reason for obtaining an online MBA degree.
+On a ten-point scale, with ten reflecting the highest possible score, they gave Wisconsin’s Consortium a score of 9.8.
+Following Wisconsin was the University of Maryland, University of Michigan-Dearborn, Santa Clara University, and the University of Nebraska-Lincoln.
 Overall, the schools fared relatively well.
-The median score on this question for all the online MBA programs whose graduates were surveyed was an impressive 9.13.
+The average score on this question for all the online MBA programs whose graduates were surveyed was an impressive 8.83.